 Wayne State University is a comprehensive public university in Detroit, Michigan.
 With nearly 20,000 undergraduates and a 16:1 student-faculty ratio, the University offers 340 programs across 13 schools and colleges, including Computer Technology and Electrical Engineering.
 Students at Wayne State benefit from a High Impact Practices–based Engineering curriculum; research centers, laboratories, and natural environments; student groups like the American Society of Civil Engineering and the Biomedical Engineering Society; and more.

 Want to find a STEM program in a different region of the country?
-Check out these Great Science and Engineering Colleges in New England!
+Check out these Great Colleges and Universities for Science and Engineering in New England!